Tom Huckabee: Carried Away

 In 2009, Tom Huckabee wrote and directed the feature film Carried Away.
 The movie premiered 9 April 2010, and was produced by James Johnston, starring Juli Erickson, Gabriel Horn (who also co-produced), Morgana Shaw, and others.
 Tom Huckabee said of his Carried Away, "It's semi-autobiographical...a lot of the family dysfunction stuff is pretty accurate."
 An early review of Carried Away stated, "...the film asks serious questions about Alzheimer’s and dementia."

 White Rabbit Red Rabbit

 Tom Huckabee personally secured talent for two of the five March 2017 experimental theatrical performances of Fort Worth's "White Rabbit Red Rabbit".
 Huckabee was Consulting Producer for Amphibian Stage Productions (part of National New Play Network), who mounted the play.
 The well-reviewed event featured actors Xander Berkeley and his wife Sarah Clarke, both connected to Huckabee through professional association.

 Personal life

-While living a large portion of his life in the Hollywood Hills, Tom Huckabee was native to Fort Worth, Texas.
+Tom Huckabee was born in Fort Worth, Texas.

 Tom Huckabee married prolific Hollywood casting director Barbara Cohen on 8 October 1983.
 They were married until 27 May 2006, when Cohen died from breast cancer in their Hollywood Hills home.